Johanna Martin: 2025

 At the German U20 Indoor Championships in February 2025 in Dortmund, Martin set a new European U20 indoor record with a time of 52.22 for the 400 metres at the age of 18-years-old, to surpass the previous record of 52.37, held by Finland's Ella Räsänen since 2013.
 That month, again in Dortmund, she retained her German indoor 400 metres title, running a time of 52.30 seconds.
 She competed at the 2025 World Athletics Relays in China in the Women's 4 × 400 metres relay in May 2025.
 She also competed in the Mixed 4 × 400 metres relay at the event.

 She represented Germany at the 2025 European Athletics Team Championships, where she ran a personal best 51.55 seconds for the 400 metres.
 She won the silver medal over 400 metres at the 2025 European Athletics U20 Championships in Tampere, Finland.

 She was selected for the German team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay and in the mixed 4 × 400 metres relay.

+2026

+Martin secured a third consecutive national title in the 400 metres at the 2026 German Indoor Athletics Championships in Dortmund, running a new indoors personal best of 51.92 seconds in the heats.
+On 24 May, Martin improved her overall personal best to 51.30 in Rehlingen, finishing runner-up to Paris Peoples of the United States.
+Competing at the 2026 European Athletics Championships in Birmingham, England, in August, she was a semi-finalist in the 400 metres.